Frequently asked questions

 Most frequent questions and answers

-Why Cybersecurity?
+Why Should I Train For Cybersecurity?

 Microsoft and the Computing Technology Industry Association, (CompTIA), are internationally recognized industry representatives who developed the Cyber Security IT Professional program curriculum, which is designed to complete your training in five weeks (or ten weeks if you choose evening classes).
 They also created the hands-on labs.

-How do I get started with your cybersecurity training program?
+How do I get started for my cybersecurity training?

 First, we want to check to see if you are eligible for a WIOA Grant, which could pay for it for you (yes, that means it might not cost you anything if you qualify)!
 Call today or make an appointment for us to call you.